-Upgrade Woods to achieve better performance in maintenance areas, and to
+Upgrade Woods to achieve better performance in maintenance areas, and to have facilities that can accommodate 60' buses.

 SFMTA Elevator/Escalator Rehabilitation Program

 Forty elevators and escalators are located in the Muni Metro System.
 The twelve remaining elevators are located at other facilities.
 This program replaces several components that are most prone to failure, including door operators, landing doors, cab doors, door tracks, sills and sill angles, thus extending their useful life and improving reliability.
 These upgrades are especially necessary for ensuring accessibility concerns for seniors and people with disabilities.